 There has never been a more important time to consider the current and future state of the university classroom.
 Higher education is facing an almost unprecedented time of change where diverse forces such as shifting values, reduced revenue, and ubiquitous technologies are reshaping the landscape of teaching and learning.

 The Reimagining the Classroom Symposium has evolved from its first Flexible Learning Summit in 2013, but our basic mission remains the same: to promote transformative learning experiences for our residential students by exploring the complex relationships between physical classrooms, teaching pedagogies, and emerging technologies.

 We wouldn’t teach students with antiquated tools or theories, yet we often teach them in antiquated classrooms.
 Traditional classrooms and lecture halls date back to when orators spoke in auditoriums designed for that purpose.
 Newer teaching methods require alternative classrooms that encourage collaborative learning and technology integration.

 It’s time to look critically at our classrooms.
 Are they helping or hindering the teaching and learning process, and what should we be doing to support the evolving needs of faculty and students?

-The theme for 2020 is BREAKING NEW GROUND.
+The theme for 2020 is Breaking New Ground: Human-Centered Teaching Practices for the Student-Centered Classroom.
 More information about this theme will be posted soon.
 Please check back.